coral-streaming/coral-streaming.github.io/Documentation-StateCalculation.md

   As is clear from the example, the state of the threshold actor is not influenced by incoming JSON events.
 Its state is constant; its threshold value will always be 100, regardless of the events that come through.
 These type of actors can be very easily scaled because the definition of the actor is constant and no effort has to be made to recalculate or synchronize state between actor copies.

 - **Stateful actors**
   This type of actors do somehow change internal variables when events come in.
-In a typical actor system, this often takes the form of a "var" field, which is then updated based on the incoming message.
+In a typical actor system, this often takes the form of a `var` field, which is then updated based on the incoming message.
 This approach is fine and is also available in Coral, but it has several drawbacks related to scalability and resiliency.

   For instance, if the actor crashes, the state is lost.
 This can be mitigated by using a persistent actor with event sourcing and snapshots, but even in this case it is still hard to distribute the state across multiple actors to increase the throughput of the system.
 It is also unclear how the states of different copies of the same actor relate to each other if they have received different events.

-There are four different state functions available which can be turned on or off in the settings of a certain actor.
-These state functions are independent of each other and can be turned on or off per function.
+In Coral, state is handled through four different *state functions*, which are procedures that are executed depending on the settings of the specific actor.
+Each fo these state functions can be turned on or off independently.
+First, however, we continue to describe the problem of state in the Coral platform by describing several potential solutions to this problem.

 --------------------------------

 ### <a name="stateproblem"></a>State: The Problem
-To illustrate some of the potential problems that can arise when dealing with stateful actors in Coral, we show a couple of possible solutions to the state problem.
+To illustrate some of the potential problems that can arise when dealing with stateful actors in Coral, we first show a couple of possible solutions to the state problem.

 <br>

-#### Solution 1: Ignore the problem (<a href="img/state1.png" target="_blank">show diagram</a>)
+####  <a name="solution1"></a>Solution 1: Ignore the problem (<a href="img/state1.png" target="_blank">show diagram</a>)

 To start, let us pretend that there does not exist a problem, and we create a runtime on a machine, containing an actor that calculates the average of a certain JSON field.
 After a while, the load starts to increase, and more capacity is needed to handle the increased load.
 We can simply start up another runtime with the exact same configuration, and perform load balancing between the two runtimes.
 This means that the first machine sees only half of the messages, and the second machine sees the other half.